 Osebro is the best preserved part of Porsgrunn town.

 Christian burial grounds, cooking pits and "witches graves".

-Teater Ibsen work to create experiences you’ll remember!
+Teater Ibsen works to create experiences you will remember!

 Church ruins after the mighty Dagsætten (ancestry) in Skien.
 From the 1100s.